By Anna Sophie » Home Decor » The Ultimate Guide On How To Style A Grey Sofa In Your Living Room (+17 Stunning Ideas)

 Elegant living room featuring a velvet grey sofa accented with black cushions, paired with an ornate golden side table.
 Artworks, books, and decorative objects create a curated atmosphere, while wallpaper and framed portraits add personality.
 The setup illustrates how to style a grey sofa with luxurious details, mixing rich textures, vintage pieces, and layered décor for a sophisticated, character-filled look.

-My suggestion: Balancing rich fabrics with subtle decor, like a sleek tray on the table or metallic accents on shelves.
+Balance the rich fabrics with simple decor: A sleek tray on the table, some metallic stuff on the shelves.

 17. Color Pop Side Table